mieweb/mie-api-tools/readme.md

 **Response Format**: none

 >**NOTE:** Each endpoint has a specific identifier.
 For those that deal with patient data, it is most likely `pat_id`.
-Other endpoints, such as `documents` have `doc_id` as their identifier.
+Other endpoints, such as `documents`, have `doc_id` as their identifier.
 A complete list can be found inside the API Docs of your WebChart or in [*src/Variables/endpointLists.js*](https://github.com/maxklema/mie-api-tools/blob/main/src/Variables/endpointLists.js) of this repository.

 >**NOTE:** By Default, not all endpoints support UPDATE functionality.
 Double check that the API endpoint you want to use supports UPDATE functionality.